Koast-g/Minesweeper/README.md

 Acknowledgements:

 Source:
+Used Matrix code ans AsciiBlock code.
+Starter code was written by Samuel A. Reblsky.
+It may be found at AsciiBlocks: <https://github.com/Grinnell-CSC207/mp-blocks-maven> and MatrixV0: <https://github.com/Grinnell-CSC207/mp-matrices-maven>

-This code may be found at <URL>.
+This code may be found at <https://github.com/Koast-g/Minesweeper.git>.
 It is based on code found at <https://github.com/Grinnell-CSC207/mp-games-maven>.